Robustness of Yu-Shiba-Rusinov resonances in presence of a complex superconducting order parameter

 \subsection{Discussion}

 In order to correlate the experimentally observed broadening of the YSR peak and its position with theory, we calculate the differential conductance from the density of states following Eq.\ \ref{eq:ysr}.
 The resulting spectra are shown in Fig.\ \ref{fig:widthvsloc}b) as a function of exchange coupling $J'_1$.
-The sharpening of the peaks when entering the region of the gap is still clearly visible even though now the width of the YSR peaks is limited by the energy resolution of the STM \cite{ast_sensing_2016}.
+The sharpening of the peaks when entering the region of the gap is clearly visible even though the width of the YSR peaks is now limited by the energy resolution of the STM \cite{ast_sensing_2016}.
 Two representative spectra of YSR states outside and inside the gap are plotted in Fig.\ \ref{fig:expwidth}a) and b), respectively.
-An unperturbed, averaged reference spectrum was subtracted to better isolate the YSR states.
+An unperturbed, averaged reference spectrum was subtracted to suppress the coherence peaks and isolate the YSR states.
 These experimental spectra can be compared to Fig.\ \ref{fig:expwidth}c) and d) showing two slices from Fig.\ \ref{fig:widthvsloc}b) with similar peak positions as in Fig.\ \ref{fig:expwidth}a) and b), respectively.
 The calculated spectra are normalized to the normal state conductance and scaled with the ratio $\eta$ (cf.\ Eq.\ \ref{eq:rho}).
-The substraction of an unperturbed reference spectrum is not necessary in the calculated spectra, because the coherence peaks are suppressed on the impurity site.
-Selecting theory spectra with matching peak positions, we observe good agreement between the corresponding panels concerning the width of the YSR peaks as well as their overall shape.
+The subtraction of an unperturbed reference spectrum is not necessary in the calculated spectra, because the coherence peaks are inherently suppressed at the impurity centre where the DOS is calculated.
+Selecting theoretical spectra with matching peak positions, we observe good agreement between the corresponding panels concerning the width of the YSR peaks as well as their overall shape.
 We find, however, a reduced height in the experimental peaks, which we attribute to the measurement slightly above the (subsurface) impurity.
 Away from the scattering center of the impurity, intensity modulations can strongly reduce the peak height \cite{menard_coherent_2015}.
 We assume that they do not affect the peak position nor their width.
 Interestingly, the asymmetry of the YSR peaks is different in Fig.\ \ref{fig:expwidth}a) and b), which indicates a different Coulomb scattering potential $U'$ (assuming that the particle-hole asymmetry in the lattice Green's function does not change significantly between the impurities).

 From each of the experimental and theoretical spectra, we extract the YSR peak widths and positions as indicated in Fig.\ \ref{fig:expwidth}a)-d) and display them in Fig.\ \ref{fig:expwidth}e).
 Excellent agreement is seen between the experimentally extracted values and the calculated spectra, indicating that there is indeed a strong correlation between the shape and position of the YSR states and the details of the underlying order parameter.
 Although W-defects seem to couple stronger than $\upDelta$-defects, both defects can be found in a range of exchange couplings (probably due to slightly different local environments), such that either defect can be used independently to infer the relation of the width to the imaginary part of the order parameter.